Hedging using reinforcement learning: Contextual $k$-Armed Bandit versus $Q$-learning: Conclusions

 \section{Conclusions}

-We have confirmed, following the preceding publications~\cite{hodges1989option,kolm2019dynamic,halperin2017qlbs,cao2019deep,buehler2019deep,buehler2019deep2}, that RL based agents can be trained to hedge {an} option contract.
-We have introduced the R-CMAB algorithm and demonstrated that for the P\&L formulation of hedging, R-CMAB outperforms DQN in in terms of sample efficiency and hedging error {(when compared to the standard BSM model)}.
+We have confirmed, following the preceding publications~\cite{hodges1989option,kolm2019dynamic,halperin2017qlbs,cao2019deep}, that RL agents can be trained to hedge derivative contracts.
+We have introduced the R-CMAB algorithm for P\&L hedging, which is motivated by its relative simplicity and sample efficiency.

+During training, RL agents learn to operate within their specific training environment.
+RL agents trained on simulated data perform well in market situations that are similar to the training simulations.
+This reveals an important shortcoming of RL methods when applied to hedging in practice: the lack of real-world data {leaves the practitioner with little options but} to train on simulated data.
+For full-fledged RL algorithms like DQN, the amount of simulated training data is huge as compared to the real-world data that the agent encounters in operation.
+The statistical influence of the real-world data will therefore often be negligible, leaving not much but an overfitting to the simulation models.
+We have demonstrated that the R-CMAB algorithm addresses this issue by a much more efficient and stable learning process.

+During execution, hedging agents should adapt to potential changes in the market.
+We have seen that the data cost of $Q$-learning will often render model updates unrealistic and the proposed CMAB algorithm reacts to new market conditions faster.
+In similar vein, although $Q$-learning is well-suited for multi-period hedging problems and for the computation of reservation and minimum risk prices, obtaining sufficient real-world data remains elusive.
+Given the constraints of investment firms the practical benefit of the theoretically more accurate prices is not obvious.
-Each of the preceding articles~\cite{hodges1989option,kolm2019dynamic,halperin2017qlbs,cao2019deep,buehler2019deep,buehler2019deep2,sani2012risk,ritter2017machine} relies on {one} (or multiple) {different} measure(s) of risk.
-This implies that the same hedging path will be valued differently within the various methodologies and suggests a certain lack of consensus within the research community.
-The presence of delicate hyperparameters, such as $\gamma$ in DQN, which regulates the inter-dependency of rewards and $\lambda$, which tunes between different measures of risk, make the evaluation of hedging performance even more subtle.

-We introduce a novel approach to hedging, which is motivated by its relative simplicity and performance guarantees in the literature. {Indeed}, hedges obtained from R-CMAB naturally converge to BSM deltas when no risk adjustment, discretization error and transaction costs are present.
+Finally, more modern algorithms, such as neural MCTS, are available to address the multi-period problems more efficiently.
+The presence of hyperparameters, such as $\gamma$ in DQN, which regulates the inter-dependency of rewards and the level of risk-aversion, which tunes between different measures of risk, makes the evaluation of hedging performance subtle. {Indeed}, hedges obtained from R-CMAB naturally converge to BSM deltas when no risk adjustment, discretization error and transaction costs are present.
 This makes R-CMAB a useful benchmark for performance comparison and the development of more sophisticated algorithms.